honungsburk/kombo/README.md

 So the `point` function only gets the result of the two `float` parsers.

 I recommend having one line per operator in your parser pipeline.
 If you need multiple lines for some reason, use a let or make a helper function.

+If you want to have look at a larger example head over to the [Kombo-Json repository](https://github.com/honungsburk/kombo-json)

 ## Backtracking